Black Hammer (comics): Phase I

 Jeff Lemire originally conceived of Black Hammer in 2007, intending to draw the story himself after the end of Essex County.
 In 2008, he pitched the series to Dark Horse editor Diana Schutz.
 The pitch was accepted, but Lemire was unable to begin work until he finished The Nobody and Sweet Tooth for Vertigo, then his exclusivity contract for DC Comics prevented him from working on the series from 2010 to 2014.
 When Lemire returned to the series in 2014, he was working on so many projects that drawing it himself was no longer possible, so he teamed up with artist Dean Ormston for the title.
-According to Lemire, it was important for Black Hammer to not to look anything like mainstream superhero comics.
+According to Lemire, it was important for Black Hammer not to look anything like mainstream superhero comics.
 He wanted the series to stand outside of superhero comics and comment on them, not become one of them.
 For this, Ormston's art style was deemed perfect.

 Black Hammer #1 was originally scheduled for release March 2015, but Ormston suffered a cerebral hemorrhage, which left the right side of his body partially paralyzed.
 After months of rehabilitation, Ormston recovered.
 The first issue of Black Hammer came out July the following year.
 Lemire continued working on the series while Ormston recovered.
 Dean Ormston's working pace was greatly reduced, so he sometimes worked with layout assistance from Peter Gross.
 Because of this, Lemire has scripts written well ahead of the release schedule.

 In 2017, Jeff Lemire started to expand the Black Hammer universe with spinoff titles, starting with Sherlock Frankenstein and the Legion of Evil.
 The spinoffs are identified by a "From the world of Black Hammer" banner along the top of the cover.
 Early on, Black Hammer and its spinoffs were frequently referred to as "The Hammerverse" (not to be confused with David Drake's Hammerverse) by editor Daniel Chabon in the letter columns, though the official branding is now "The World of Black Hammer".